-- There is no point being half-hearted.
+- There is no point in being half-hearted.
 This point is my big bandwagon point for Australian professionals and job seekers.

 - Connect with people.
 Look up people from your past and find out where they work now.
 Use the connect email to invite people for coffee and find out what they are up to.
-Show some interest in them, and what you are looking for, job wise, will inevitably come up.
+Show some interest in them, and what you are looking for, job-wise will inevitably come up.

 - Find a role model networker who is working in your desired area.
 Look to see which groups they belong to and join those.

 - Start a group around your area of interest and expertise.
 Invite people who can add value to join.
 Welcome them to the group and ask them a question directly.
-You can build up your knowledge of their organisation, any problems they may be facing, and approach them with a solution in mind (you).
+You can build up your knowledge of their organization, and any problems they may be facing, and approach them with a solution in mind (you).